 Safety testers (also named hi-pot tester/hipot tester/hipot test) are designed to ensure safe operation of DUTs under various operating conditions and environment.

-Dielectric withstanding test was the original official name, and it is commonly known as High Potential and it has evolved into Hipot for short in the industry today.
+Dielectric withstanding test was the original official name, and it is commonly known as High Potential test and it has evolved into Hipot for short in the industry today.
+A hipot tester is a specialized electrical testing instrument that is used to test the electrical insulation of wires, cables, and other electrical equipment to withstand high voltage.
+High Potential Test also refers to the high-voltage test.

 Why is hipot testing important?